SungHoHong2/Leetcode-Experiment/medium/Time_Based_Key_Value_Store/README.md

         # start binary search
             # get the pivot
             # return the pivot if it equals to the timestamp
-            # explore the leftside if the timestamp is larger than the pviot
+            # explore the leftside if the timestamp is larger than the pivot
             # explore the rightside if the timestamp is smaller than the pivot
         # return the value of the right index
         pass